FOREX-Euro drops for 7th day vs dlr on political uncertainty

 Germany's insistence on fiscal austerity.

-paring losses from a session low of $1.2981 and above a trough
+retreating from a session low of $1.2981 and above a trough of

 Technical support for the euro is in the $1.2955/73 area,